I was diagnosed with spinocerebellar ataxia in 2015.

 I have chosen MND Scotland as the beneficiary this time.
 Ataxia is so rare that there is no Scotland-specific charity for the condition, but it has similarities to MND: a neurological condition affecting motor abilities - and similarly incurable at present.
 Although, I like to look at ataxia as MND-lite (more life-limiting than life-ending).

-And it is this "at present" which is so important.
+And it is this "incurable at present" which is so important.

 So, to do "my bit" I'll be taking my wheelchair for a wee (6-mile) hurl.

-Please support me by making a donation.
+Please help me to support MND Scotland by making a donation.
 The wonderful Hunter Foundation will add a further 40% to any donation that you make.
-So if, for example, you donated £20 - MND Scotland would actually receive £28.
+So if, for example, you donated £10 - MND Scotland would actually receive £14.